Deep End (film): Critical reception

-A lot of critics disliked the ending, which they saw as too downbeat and shocking.
-Some critics said that removing the ending would change nothing in the movie.
+Some critics disliked the ending, which they saw as too downbeat and shocking.
+Some noted said that removing the ending would change nothing in the movie.
 Roger Ebert of the Chicago Sun-Times gave the film two-and-a-half stars out of four, calling it an "observant and sympathetic movie", but criticizing its ending.
 Roger Greenspun of The New York Times wrote: "Although it has a strong and good story, Deep End is put together out of individual, usually comic routines.
 Many of these don't work, but many more work very well."
 Gary Arnold of The Washington Post wrote: "Judging from Deep End, Skolimowski has a fairly distinctive film personality, but it happens to be a split personality, split in a way – half-Truffaut, half-Polanski – that I find rather disconcerting and unappealing.
 Imagine a film like Stolen Kisses turning, at about the half-way point, into a film like Repulsion [1965] and you have Deep End."

 Critics also lauded Skolimowski's strategic use of colour.
 In an interview with NME in 1982, David Lynch said of Deep End: "I don't like colour movies and I can hardly think about colour.
 It really cheapens things for me and there's never been a colour movie I've freaked out over except one, this thing called Deep End, which had really great art direction."

 Writing of the film's restoration in 2011, The Guardians Steve Rose wrote, "Deep End is bravely ambiguous and disjointed, lurching unpredictably between comedy and creepiness; but the characters are bracingly down to earth…In fact, everything about this singular film – the camerawork, the imagery, the soundtrack – feels vibrant and surprising in a way that makes most modern coming-of-age movies look formulaic and, well, shallow."
 Slant Magazines Jaime N. Christley praised "Skolimowski's hallucinatory, dissonant, yet compelling tale of hormonal confusion".
 In The Village Voice, Michael Atkinson called it a "strangely impetuous study of coming-of-age sexual muddle, full of whimsy and abrupt ideas, and intoxicated from a distance, it seems, by Swinging London's free-love commerce".